FrancoisVrp/Mondrian_Generator/README.md

 Don't hesitate to create multiple materials.

 You can activate the automatic delete of all selectable objects in the scene by deleting the # in front oef the 204-205 lines.

+FINALLY

+Don't hesitate to make returns on my code, I have start coding in October 2022, so I might have a lot of mistakes or things to learn to have a cleaner and more efficient code.